cuter9/Cuterbot_2004/docker/README.md

 1. Install the default version by using apt-get docker.io will work, and then can check the installed docker version with apt list --installed | grep docker.io, and then will get docker version "docker.io/focal-updates,now 24.0.5-0ubuntu1~20.04.1 arm64", or
 2. install the docker v20.10.X as instructed in https://docs.docker.com/engine/install/ubuntu/#installation-methods.
 3. The following packages will make the docker works as it is: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/1.8.1/install-guide.html
-   1) install nvidia-docker2 v2.13.0 and it will automatically install the followings
+   1) install nvidia-docker2 v2.13.0; and it will automatically install the following packages
    2) libnvidia-container1
    3) nvidia container tools
    4) nvidia container toolkit
    5) docker.io
+4. BuildKit seems not workable with nvidia container toolkit

 # CuterBot Docker